 Recently, I posted my Zoodle Pad Thai Recipe, which I often cook in the summer when zucchini grows like crazy in our garden.
-One of my friends, who isn't a zucchini fan, asked me for a low-fat pad thai recipe using rice noodles.
+One of my friends, who isn't a zucchini fan, asked me for a low-fat pad Thai recipe using rice noodles.
 I love vegan Asian food, so I happily complied.
-Vegan pad thai is easy enough to make, but traditional pad thai is often high in fat not only because of the oil but the egg and other high-fat ingredients.
-How to make vegan pad thai low-fat, however, takes very few ingredients.
+This Vegan pad Thai recipe is easy to make, and healthier than any traditional pad Thai recipe.

-One of my favorite Thai restaurants, Malee Thia, has a vegan menu and makes some of the best Thai food I've ever eaten.
+One of my favorite Thai restaurants, Malee Thai, has a vegan menu and makes some of the best Thai food I've ever eaten.
 But, like most restaurants, they use a lot of oil.
-For that reason, I try to recreate my favorite dishes healthier at home.
+Therefore, I try to recreate my favorite dishes healthier at home.

 So, let's make vegan pad thai that is not healthy but easy to make.

-First, consider the vegetables you love to add to the vegan pad thai recipe.
+First, consider the vegetables you love.
 Although any vegetables work well, I chose some vegetables in my refrigerator.

 - Mushrooms